mihaigalos/miniboot/README.md

 After the reflash, miniboot writes the application timestamp (specified earlier) to 4 bytes in the microcontroller's internal EEPROM.
 The next time the system restarts, it will compare the application's timestamp with the information it reads from the internal eeprom and will only rewrite it again if the timestamp is newer or the internal eeprom is unprogrammed (4 bytes of 0xFF).
-This is to prevent rewrite on each system restart.
+This prevents a new rewrite on each system restart.

 # Bootloader start address

 Miniboot can be modified to place the bootloader code at a specific address, via the macro BOOTLOADER_START_ADDRESS.
 Please ensure that the address lies in the bootloader section, specified by the High fusebits.
-I reccommend using 2048 words (4096 bytes) for the bootloader section (Hi fuse : 0xD9).
+I reccommend using at least 1024 words (2048 bytes) for the bootloader section (Hi fuse : 0xD8).
+If you choose to modify miniboot, please ensure that your new bootloader fits in the section you specify with the Hi fuse.

 Computing the hexadecimal address for bootloader start section:
 - make clean; make main.hex; take output, let's say it's 2123 (or similar)